Johnnie Jones

 Johnnie Henry Jones (born June 30, 1962) is an American former professional football player who was a running back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 Though drafted by the Seattle Seahawks in 1985, injuries prevented him from playing in the National Football League (NFL).
 He joined Hamilton in 1987, when he was nominated for the CFL's Most Outstanding Rookie Award.
+In 1990, he played for the Albany Firebirds in the Arena Football League (AFL).

 Jones played college football at the University of Tennessee from 1981 to 1984, setting school records for career rushing yards, most rushing yards in a season, and most rushing yards in a game.
 He was named a second-team All American by the Associated Press in 1984.

 Early life

 Jones attended Munford High School in Munford, Tennessee, where he rushed for 4,547 yards and 47 touchdowns during his high school career.
 During his senior year, he ran for 2,157 yards and 24 touchdowns, and was named West Tennessee Offensive Player of the Year by the Jackson Sun.
 He was a consensus All-State running back and All-South honorable mention.
 He was ranked the number eight recruit in the state by the Knoxville News Sentinel and the number two running back by the Knoxville Journal.

 Jones is one of three Munford High School athletes, along with baseball pitcher Aaron Fultz and volleyball star Scarlet Gable, to have his number retired.